mxenabled/react-native-widget-sdk/README.md

 TODO: add requirements
 ## Getting Started

+Please refer to the offical [MX Docs](https://docs.mx.com/) for an indepth explanation of our system.

 The general outline for incorportating the `react-native-widget-sdk` into your project is as follow:

 * Acquire your platform `client_id` and `api_key`.